cclib/cclib.github.io/_sources/data_notes.txt

 moenergies
 ----------

-'''moenergies''' is a list of rank 1 arrays containing the molecular orbital energies in eV.
+``moenergies`` is a list of rank 1 arrays containing the molecular orbital energies in eV.
 The list is of length 1 for restricted calculations, but length 2 for unrestricted calculations.

 * GAMESS-UK - need to use FORMAT HIGH if you want information on all of the eigenvalues to be available (see the [http://www.cfs.dl.ac.uk/docs/gamess_manual/chap3/node8.html#SECTION00083000000000000000 manual] for more information).

-* Jaguar - the first ten virtual orbitals are printed by default; in order to print more of them, use the ''ipvirt'' keyword in the input file, with ''ipvirt=-1'' printing all virtual orbitals (see the [http://www.pdc.kth.se/doc/jaguar4.1/html/manual/mang.html#644675 manual] for more information).
+* Jaguar - the first ten virtual orbitals are printed by default; in order to print more of them, use the ``ipvirt`` keyword in the input file, with ``ipvirt=-1`` printing all virtual orbitals (see the [http://www.pdc.kth.se/doc/jaguar4.1/html/manual/mang.html#644675 manual] for more information).

 .. index::
     single: molecular orbitals; mosyms (attribute)